shreyasgune/PerlSite/readme.md

 #Appointments WebApp

 ## Synopsis
-This is a simple WebApp that takes in inputs from the user for to record the date, time and description of an appointment.
+This is a simple WebApp that takes in inputs from the user  to record the date, time and description of an appointment.

 ## Technologies Used
 PERL</br>